For many things in life, you need to have a plan. When it comes to your current and future workforce, this most definitely is the case.

-This means putting some careful thought and consideration into the (future) skills of your workforce: the employees you already have on board, the ones that need further development, and the ones you still need to hire because they will be important over the next few years.
+This means putting careful thought and consideration into the (future) skills of your workforce: the employees you already have on board, the ones that need further development, and the ones you still need to hire because you’ll need them in the near future.

 That’s where strategic workforce planning comes into play.

 In this article, we’ll take a closer look at the advantages of strategic workforce planning and we’ll give you a 7-step plan for success.